kamatealif/python_projects/phonebook/README.md

 # Phonebook Application

 This is a simple phonebook application implemented in Python using PostgreSQL as the database.
 It allows you to add, view, update, delete, and search for contacts in the phonebook.
+Additionally, you can export and import contacts to/from a CSV file.

 ## Features